-And whilst it is difficult to put a dollar figure on the economic value of UA in Sydney in NYC “Gotham Greens” a local rooftop enterprise generates eight figures revenue on an annual basis suggesting a healthy future for urban agriculture.
+And whilst it is difficult to put a dollar figure on the economic value of UA in Sydney in NYC “Gotham Greens” a local rooftop enterprise generates on an annual basis impressive and profitable revenues in excess of eight-figures; This result suggests a healthy future for urban agriculture.

 People want a connection to the natural environment and to better understand how food is produced.
-This is becoming increasingly so as more of us shift towards apartment city living and higher densities displace our peri-urban fringe.
+This is becoming increasing so as more of us shift towards apartment city living and higher densities displace our peri-urban fringe.
 This is not a new idea.
-Architects as early as 1930-40s like Frank Lloyd Wright anticipated a future interest in “agrarian urbanism”.
-He thought about the impact of UA activities on our city forms and in particular the potential of infrastructure and industry to impact urban shapes and spaces.
+Architects as early as 1930- 40’s like Frank Lloyd Wright anticipated a future interest in “agrarian urbanism”.
+He thought about the impact of UA activities on our cities forms and in particular the potential of infrastructure and industry to impact urban shapes and spaces.
 What we see now is a landscape of retrofitted and repurposed spaces.

-Second, commitment to an energy-efficient lifestyle as evidenced by the rise of properties within sustainable precincts.
+Second, commitment to an energy efficient lifestyle as evident by the rise of properties within sustainable precincts.
 These are multipurpose mix-use built forms, offering residential, communal and commercial spaces that generate their own power, recycle water and waste.
-Examples such as Central Park in Sydney’s Chippendale offer state of the art, sustainable SMART residential living quarters and a mix of retail and amenities.
+Examples such as Central Park in Sydney’s Chippendale offer state of art, sustainable SMART residential living quarters and a mix of retail and amenities.
 Public spaces such as Green Square and soon to be completed Parramatta Square illustrate more is to come.

 FUN FACT: Central Park was recognised in 2019 by the Council on Tall Buildings and Urban Habitat and won the overall category award for Urban Habitat.
 Its vertical ‘green walls’, roof top gardens and rotating solar roof panels are living examples of what “greening the city” can look like.